 European Mediation Training for Practitioners of Justice - EMTPJ

-13th-24th of August 2018 Course Information
+20th-31st of August 2018 Course Information

 Universities of Antwerp and Leuven, where he obtained an LLM cum laude.
 He was called to the Bar

-in 1980 and trained by the famous maritime attorney
+in 1980 and trained by the famous maritime attorney Robert Wijffels Esq.

 Ms. Arina Gorbatyuk is a PhD Fellow of the Research Foundation Flanders (FWO) at the KU Leuven Center for IT and IP Law (CiTiP).
 Arina writes her PhD thesis entitled ‘Rethinking IP Ownership in the Context of Open Innovation’.
 In her research, she focuses on the challenges collaborating partners encounter while allocating the ownership of jointly developed intellectual property (IP).
 A part of her analysis is dedicated to resolving IP-related conflicts through alternative disputes resolution mechanisms, including mediation.
 Since January 2015, Arina co-coordinates a course ‘Problems of IP and ICT in Practice’ of the KU Leuven Master of IP and ICT Law (LL.M.), where she and Philippe Billiet (Billiet & Co) give classes on IP mediation.
 In 2013 and 2014, she coached a KU Leuven team for the ICC International Commercial Mediation Competition in Paris.
 Since February 2017, she is a mediator accredited by the Belgian Federal Mediation Commission.

-Ms. Anne-Marie Witters is a judge in the Dutch speaking commercial court of Brussels Belgium since 2013.
+Anne-Marie is a judge in the Dutch speaking commercial court of Brussels, Belgium since 2013.
 She is also a Board member of GEMME Belgium (association of judges promoting mediation and ADR).
 Prior to that she was a specialist lawyer with over 20 years of experience of commercial mediation and litigation.
-She began in practice as a lawyer in 1988 (after having spent two years in the US during which she earned an LLM degree and obtained practical training both in Atlanta and in New York).
+She began practice as a lawyer in 1988 (after having spent two years in the US during which she earned an LLM degree and obtained practical training both in Atlanta and in New York).
 She is fluent in Dutch, French, English and has a working knowledge of German.
 She served as a Member of the Belgian Federal Mediation Commission (2009-2013).
-Prior to becoming a judge, she was in demand as a mediator (206-2013) over a wide spectrum of commercial, civil and social disputes, many of them with an international dimension.
+Prior to becoming a judge, she was in demand as a mediator (2006-2013) over a wide spectrum of commercial, civil and social disputes, many of them with an international dimension.
 She trained mediators in Belgium, on behalf of PMR-Europe, B-Mediation and the Association for International Arbitration (AIA).